newrelic/nri-apache/README.md

 Metrics data is obtained doing HTTP requests to `/server-status` endpoint, provided by `mod_status` Apache module.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/apache-monitoring-integration) for more details.

 ## Usage
 This is the description about how to run the Apache Integration with New Relic Infrastructure agent, so it is required to have the agent installed